 With the help of announcements automatic actions dealing with the notifications for particular events can be set up in ERAMON.
 In the settings for announcements you can specify when which action is to be carried out due to an event.
 The setting options can be combined via drag and drop.

-During the night, any major events of the “Backbone” device group must be sent a sms to the specified number (standby) while during the day an e-mail is to be sent.
+Any major events of the “Backbone” device group occurring in the night must result in an sms to the on-call number, while during the day an e-mail is to be sent.

 - E-mail Transmission

-Enter address in the following field, several addresses are delimited by a semicolon (;)
+Enter address in the following field, multiple addresses are delimited by a semicolon (;)

 - Bulk E-mail